MannLabs/alphatims/README.md

 * **No `git` command**.
 Make sure [git](https://git-scm.com/downloads) is installed.
 In a notebook `!conda install git -y` might work.
 * **Wrong Python version.** AlphaTims is only compatible with Python 3.8.
 You can check if you have the right version with the command `python --version` (or `!python --version` in a notebook).
 If not, reinstall the AlphaTims environment with `conda create -n alphatims python=3.8`.
 * **Dependancy conflicts/issues.** Pip changed their dependancy resolver with [pip version 20.3](https://pip.pypa.io/en/stable/news/).
 Downgrading pip to version 20.2 with `pip install pip==20.2` (before running `pip install ./alphatims`) could solve this issue.
-* **Alphatims is not found.** Make sure you use the right folder.
+* **AlphaTims is not found.** Make sure you use the right folder.
 Local folders are best called by prefixing them with `./` (e.g. `pip install ./alphatims`).
 On some systems, installation specifically requires (not) to use single quotes `'` around the AlphaTims folder, e.g. `pip install './alphatims[plotting,develop]'`.
 * **Modifications to the AlphaTims source code are not reflected.** Make sure you use the `-e` flag when using `pip install -e ./alphatims`.
 * **Numpy does not work properly.** On Windows, `numpy==1.19.4` has some issues.
 After installing AlphaTims, downgrade Numpy with `pip install numpy==1.19.3`.
 * Exporting PNG images with the CLI or Python package might not work out-of-the-box.
 If a conda environment is used, this can be fixed by running `conda install -c conda-forge firefox geckodriver` in the AlphaTims conda environment.
 Alternatively, a file can be exportes as html and opened in a browser, from where there is a save as png button available.